Booth Family Ranch

 Interior/ Exterior Access: There is an excellent system of interior roads that provides access to most areas of the property.
 The northern fence line has an entry gate on CR 292 with a secondary entrance gate located just west of the primary entrance.

 Utilities: An electric line runs from the north fence line to the south on the western side of the ranch.
 Electric lines are owned by Comanche Electric Cooperative.
 Stephens County Regional SUD has a water line located along the north side of the property on CR 292.
-The current owners have not purchased a water meter.
+Land owners are approved for a water meter to be installed at the entrance gate.
 This line could be easily accessed to run water to the hunting camp area, a future home site or used to enhance the livestock and cattle watering options.

 Minerals: No minerals are being offered with this sale.
 There is no active or old oil production on the ranch.